alirza143/react/README.md

-# This Lessson about Resuing the component and filtering the component
+# This Lessson about usign props as finction for deleting.

 we can reuse the same templet and can perform action on it according to the data.